The Fifth Risk: Undoing Democracy

 Kind of an odd book, but really interesting and entertaining, far beyond the original point.

-He tells the stories of critical government agencies just waiting around for someone from the new administration to come visit them.
+He tells the stories of critical government agencies just waiting around for someone from the incoming Trump administration to come visit them.
 Along the way he explains some of the intricacies of presidential transition, which is a theory of study all its own.

 But then the book morphs into an examination of the sometimes boring and routine things the government does that have huge importance to our lives.
 Specifically, Lewis discusses the Department of Energy and aspects of the Department of Commerce.
 He explains, in great detail, how the DOE safeguards nuclear materials and how the National Weather Service and NOAA predict tornadoes and other weather phenomenon.